 The ECPO database combines what we call â€śextensiveâ€ť and â€śintensiveâ€ť approaches to Chinaâ€™s early periodicals.

-So far, six journals (four womenâ€™s journals and two entertainment periodicals) have been included in the database using the intensive approach.
+So far, six journals (four womenâ€™s journals and two entertainment periodicals) have been included in the database using the intensive approach, including the four in-depth analysed magazines in the WoMag database.
 In the extensive section of the database, we have so far been able to work on a selection of some 150 journals in addition to those contained in the Xiaobao database.

 We will continue to upgrade the databaseâ€™s keyword metadata by mapping them -as far as possible- to established structured thesauri such as Getty Art and Architecture Thesaurus and its Chinese version, AAT Taiwan in cooperation with the ASDC.
 This mapping in turn opens up the possibility of linking ECPO directly to other digital collections.

 ECPO is an Open Access resource developed by independent programmers and the Heidelberg Research Architecture (HRA).
 All bibliographic descriptions can be accessed through the ECPO API in MODS XML format.
 This allows broad sharing and exchange of the projectâ€™s research results in the future.